 The only recurring female character in the series is Fu Manchu’s beautiful-but-deadly daughter/lieutenant ‘Lin Tang’, played by the properly Chinese actress Tsai Chin.
 Personally, I didn’t feel that she ever managed to project the sort of demented, sadistic menace that the role really called for… but this probably has less to do with Chin’s skills as an actress, and more to do with the fact that – as the first Chinese student trained at London’s Royal Academy of Dramatic Art (aka RADA) – she felt the material was beneath her, and only took these gigs for the money and the experience.
 To quote from her best-selling memoir, Daughter of Shanghai*: “Stereotype roles are one-dimensional characters demanding little creative energy or artistic truth from those who play them… When this happens, we become de-personalized which further arrests our artistic development.”
 Fair enough.
 On a far more facile level, she does get some great hair-dos and gorgeous frocks to wear… though I thought her sexiest look was when she was disguised as an old cleaning lady, with a grey wig and a fag hanging from her lips!

 Several other Asian actresses scored minor supporting roles throughout the trilogy: First up was the hero’s lovely young handmaiden (!?)
 ‘Lotus’, who appeared in both Face and Brides, played by Poulet Tu… aka Francesca Tu, Francisca Tu, or Franziska Tu!
-Although she was born in China, Tu had a German stepmother and spent much of her career working in that country, so there aren’t many credits on her resume I recognise… aside from a cameo as ‘Osato’s Secretary’ in the Bond flick You Only Live Twice, which she has a few fun anecdotes about on her website.
+Although she was born in China, Tu had a German stepmother and spent much of her career working in that country, so there aren’t many credits on her resume I recognise… aside from a cameo as ‘Osato’s Secretary’ in the Bond flick You Only Live Twice.
 Then there was Lucille Soong, who had an uncredited cameo as a “Bride” (possibly named ‘Ling’) in Brides… and later went on to appear in The Joy Luck Club, the 2003 remake of Freaky Friday, Just Like Heaven, and such disparate TV shows as The Prisoner, Coronation Street, Dharma & Greg, Desperate Housewives and The Sarah Silverman Program!
 Finally, in Vengeance, Lotus was replaced by ‘Jasmin’, another conspicuously cute young handmaid, played by Mona Chong… who doesn’t seem to have many major credits on her resume, though she has played a remarkable number of nameless “Girls” in her time (one Japanese Girl, two Chinese Girls, one Knobby’s Girl, one “La Belle Amie” Girl, two First Girl Islanders, one Vietnamese Girl, and one Bar Girl!).

 * Which I haven’t read yet, but it’s on my to-buy list now.